sabaimran/wallpaper-captain/README.md

 - Add `export WALLPAPER_CAPTAIN_FOLDER=/path/to/wallpapers/folder/` to `~/.bashrc`, then run `source ~/.bashrc` to import those environment variables.
   - If you want to have the environment variable persist across sessions, you can update `~/.bashrc` with the same line above, or use some other mechanism for setting environment variables with a longer lifecycle.

+Of course, you can also modify the python script to hardcode the path to your wallpapers folder!
+I like the use of environment variables because they make the code a bit neater, and allow me to publish the source without worries of privacy.

 ### Run
 To run, execute the below command.